pyxem/kikuchipy/doc/report_handling_manual.rst

 When a member of the Code of Conduct Committee becomes aware of a clear and severe breach, they will do the following:

-* Immediately disconnect the originator from all KikuchiPy communication channels.
+* Immediately disconnect the originator from all kikuchipy communication channels.

 * Reply to the reporter that their report has been received and that the